ztaira/python_flow/README.md

 - Allows you to optimize your code for maximum visual/navigation efficiency

 ## What it doesn't do:
-- Account for calls nested inside classes or other libraries
+- Account for calls nested inside classes or imported libraries
 - Visually color the output for easier usability

 ## Reasons for not doing things: